r-ramos2/Wild-Rydes-Serverless-Web-Application/README.md

 ### Configure CodeCommit Repository

 1. Open AWS Console, then search for CodeCommit.
-2. Click on Repositories in the left menu.
+2. Click on "Repositories" in the left menu.
 3. Click on the "wildrydes-site" repository.
 4. Click on "Clone URL", then choose "Clone HTTPS".
 5. Open CloudShell terminal.
-6. Type `git clone` and paste the clone URL, then hit Enter.
+6. Type `git clone` and paste the clone URL, then hit "Enter".
-7. Enter User name (your admin username) and Password (paste once) from before.
+7. Enter User name (i.e. `your admin username`) and Password (paste once) from before.
 8. If successful, you should see an empty repository.
 9. Keep CloudShell open for the next step.

 ### Copy Website Files to Repository

-1. Paste `aws s3 cp s3://wildrydes-us-west-2/WebApplication/1_StaticWebHosting/website ./ --recursive`, ensuring the correct AWS Region, then hit Enter.
+1. Paste `aws s3 cp s3://wildrydes-us-west-2/WebApplication/1_StaticWebHosting/website ./ --recursive`, ensuring the correct AWS Region, then hit "Enter".
-2. Type `git add .`, then hit Enter.
+2. Type `git add .`, then hit "Enter".
-3. Type `git commit -m "Initial commit"`, then hit Enter.
+3. Type `git commit -m "Initial commit"`, then hit "Enter".
 4. Paste and edit the following credentials:
    - `git config --global user.email "youremail@gmail.com"`
    - `git config --global user.name "youradminusername"`
    - `git config --global user.password "yourpassword"`
-5. Type `git push`, then hit Enter.
+5. Type `git push`, then hit "Enter".
-6. Double-check by going back to the "wildrydes-site" repository, click on "Code," and verify CSS and js files.
+6. Double-check by going back to the "wildrydes-site" repository, click on "Code", and verify CSS and js files.

 ## Step 3: Host Website with AWS Amplify

 1. Open AWS Console, then search for Amplify.
-2. Click on "New app," then select "Host web app," "AWS CodeCommit," and "Continue".
+2. Click on "New app", then select "Host web app", "AWS CodeCommit", and "Continue".
 3. Choose "wildrydes-site" under Recently updated repositories, then click "Next".
 4. Check the box to allow Amplify to automatically deploy all files hosted in your project root directory.
 5. Click "Next," then "Deploy".
-6. Wait for the Provision, Build, and Deploy checkmarks to turn green.
+6. Wait for the "Provision, Build, and Deploy" checkmarks to turn green.
-7. Under master, click on the new link to access the deployed website.
+7. Under "master", click on the new link to access the deployed website.

 ## Step 4: Implement User Registration and Login

 1. Open AWS Console, then search for Amazon Cognito.
 2. Click on "Create user pool".
 3. Configure user pool settings and client ID, then click "Create user pool".
-4. Save User pool ID and Client ID in a text editor.
+4. Save "User pool ID" and "Client ID" in a text editor.
-5. Update CodeCommit's js file with User pool ID, Client ID, and current region, then commit changes.
+5. Update CodeCommit's js file with "User pool ID", "Client ID", and "current region", then commit changes.
 6. After deployment, test the sign-in option and copy the authentication token to a text editor.

 ## Steps 5 and 6: Implement Ride Sharing Functionality and Data Storage

 1. Open AWS Console, then search for DynamoDB.
 2. Create a new table named `Rides` with a partition key `Rideid`.
-3. Copy the Amazon Resource Name from Table settings.
+3. Copy the "Amazon Resource Name" from "Table settings".

 ### Set Up IAM Role for Lambda